 The “Crown City” was designed with one thought in mind: capitalize on the area’s abundance of sun, sand, and Pacific skies.
-Coronado, California is an island resort community within San Diego County and champions America’s “Best Beach.”
+Coronado, California is an island resort community within San Diego County and champions America’s Best Beach.
 Over 2 million people venture to the city each year to partake in the glory of a refreshing climate, great hospitality, world-renowned restaurants, chic boutiques, unending cultural events, and endless opportunities for exploring Coronado’s outdoors.

-Daytona Beach is "The World's Most Famous Beach!"
-Known for its stretches of smooth sandy beaches that have made driving and racing motorized vehicles a popular past time for over 100 years, Daytona Beach impresses.
-The booming racing legacy continues to this day, with the National Association for Stock Car Auto Racing (NASCAR) and Grand American Road Racing Association housing their headquarters here.
+Daytona Beach has been dubbed by some 'The World's Most Famous Beach.'
+Known for its stretches of smooth sandy beaches that have made driving and racing motorized vehicles a popular pastime for over 100 years, Daytona Beach impresses.
+The booming racing legacy continues to this day, with the National Association for Stock Car Auto Racing (NASCAR) and Grand American Road Racing Association establishing their headquarters here.
 Daytona Beach also beckons with activities for absolutely everyone.

 Dennis Port is one of five villages that comprise the town of Dennis in Cape Cod, Massachusetts.
 For years, Cape Cod has been a place where America's wealthy come to relax during the summer months.
 The Cape's perfect beaches and the warm waters of Nantucket Sound and Cape Cod Bay provide desirable conditions for sunbathing, fishing, whale watching, surfing, and other activities.

 Located 90 miles northwest of Denver, Estes Park is located in the heart of the Rocky Mountains.
-The mountain terrain and mild temperatures, with summer highs around 80 degrees Fahrenheit and lows in the 40s, make ideal conditions for such outdoor activities as hiking, biking, rock climbing, camping and wildlife and bird watching.
+The mountain terrain and mild temperatures make ideal conditions for such outdoor activities as hiking, biking, rock climbing, camping and wildlife and bird watching.
 Estes Park is not just one vast wilderness, though.
 The city is also teeming with a multitude of dining and shopping experiences.

-The Fort Lauderdale of today is a destination that will keep the well-travelled with discriminating taste satisfied.
-With some of the best restaurants and boutique hotels in the state, this city is a hipster’s paradise.
+Fort Lauderdale of today is a destination that will keep the well-traveled with a discriminating taste satisfied.
+The year-round mild temperatures make the sandy beaches an ideal relaxing spot during the daytime.
+At night, however, the long boulevard turns into a vibrant party mile with clubs, bars and pubs as far as the eye can see.
+With some of the best restaurants, shops and boutique hotels in the state, this city is a hip explorer's paradise.

-Washington’s mountains lift from the ground like the mighty, mythical gods of lore.
-Stretching upwards with little regard to the communities of people peppered around them, such grand indifference captures our imaginations and awe.
-We strive to scale and conquer them, for mastering their trails and hills and magnificence allows us to transcend who we are in some magical way.
-Grand Mound, Washington places you within reach of the state’s mountains—and thus its main attractions.
+Washington’s mountains rise from the ground like the mighty, mythical gods of lore.
+Stretching upwards with little regard for the communities of people peppered around them, such grand indifference captures our imaginations and awe.
+We strive to scale and conquer them, to master their trails and hills, and their magnificence allows us to transcend who we are in some magical way.
+Grand Mound, Washington places you within reach of the state’s majestic mountains, and thus its main attractions.

 Hilton Head Island, on the southern coast of South Carolina, is filled with beautiful ocean views, antebellum relics, beds of oysters, and Southern charm.
 Everything about the island speaks of posh sophistication with a laid back attitude.
 Out on the ocean waters you can see trawlers and other boats; in the canals and inlets, yachts are frequently floating and enjoying the sunny weather.
 Golf courses designed by some of the sport's finest players abound, as do alligators sunning themselves in sand traps and small ponds.

-Located in Texas, the fourth largest city in the U.S. is known for NASA, its annual rodeo and the massive cluster of hospitals known as the Texas Medical Center.
-Yet, Houston has matured into a complete and downright hip vacation destination for the savvy traveler.
+Located in Texas, the fourth largest city in the U.S. is known for NASA, its annual rodeo and the largest medical complex in the world, the Texas Medical Center.
+However, Houston has matured into a complete and downright hip vacation destination for the savvy traveler.
 The city is a diverse metropolis where no ethnicity comprises a majority of the population.
-This mix of cultures has contributed in making Houston a city of superb cuisine, world-class culture, entertainment and shopping.
-It is no surprise that Houston is attracting visitors from all over the world.
+This mix of cultures has contributed to making Houston a city of superb cuisine and world-class culture, entertainment and shopping.

 As if the honor of being deemed "America's Safest Big City"* since 2005 isn't enough, Irvine − the center of Orange County, California − offers visitors shopping, diverse dining, outdoor recreation and family-friendly activities.
 Just minutes from the area's popular beaches and world-famous attractions − Irvine is the ideal location for a true Southern California experience!